 Recently, we have seen a whole different phase of shopping.
-Serial shoppers have moved from malls to mobile stores.
-Pop-ups are the new boutiques.
+Serial shoppers have moved from malls to mobile stores, Pop-ups are the new boutiques.
 The retail market is changing faster and is getting inventive every day.
-These new retailers are all set to make predictions and strategies about the new trends the market may come up with.
+These new retailers are all set to make predictions and strategies about the latest trends the market may come up with.
 The goal is to keep things trendy, quirky and fresh.
 We have rounded up the ingenious and chic innovations in our lifestyle, from shopping, eating and decorating.

 Pop-Ups Are The New Cool

 When occasional trips to Zara and Forever New become a bit expensive, then pop-up bazaars are added as a monthly excursion for buyers.
 They are a winning idea for the shoppers and the retailers as the shoppers can browse through multiple stalls put up in one location and the retailers, on the other hand, can test a neighbourhood before plunging into the steep real estate.
 The pop-ups showcase the brands that you won’t find anywhere and promote unique designs.
-The market is exploding not only in clothing and accessories but also in eateries.
+The market is exploring not only in clothing and accessories but also in eateries.
 The Lil Flea, The Grub Fest and Pop Up Bazaar have scaled the experience, featuring as many as 200 stalls.

 Make your product and keep it too- that’s the philosophy of this new breed of retailers.
 The buyers are often asked to paint or design their own products at their pop-up stalls and then take it back home.
 You can also create your own DIY items like fashion and home decor pieces at home and sell at any craft festival.
 Armed with user-friendly instructions, DIY kits have now transcended their PG-13 status.
 Some of the top DIY kits in the market are Sky Goodies, DIY Meal Kits, and UBYLD.